 This is above and beyond the vague sentiment scores and broader-scope insights that document-level and sentence-level processing provides.
 Knowing specifically about what features of a product, service or business the customer has issue with is a targeted and valuable information point.

 Our follow-up post goes into the specifics of how sentiment analysis is deployed within the field of marketing to detect clients that are at risk of dropping, reducing customer churn.

-Additionally, if you’d like to know more about how sentiment analysis is applied to real world solutions, watch free webinar on the topic:
+If you’d like to know more about how sentiment analysis is applied to real world solutions, watch our free webinar on the topic: